BLOOD-FIST/BOMB-FARTA/README.md

 # How To Use?

-Execute the script in python 3, if it doesn't work then install any missing packages you think you might be missing packages Start programs/install directory
+This program is written in Python 3, if it doesn't work then install any missing packages you think you might be missing packages Start programs/install directory